SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.65_9d2b189.md

 |**New openSAP Course: Evolved Web Apps with SAPUI5**

+We have launched a new openSAP course on how to develop professional web apps with UI5.
+Key highlights:

 -   Evolved best practices and recommendations for app developers
 -   New UI5 innovations \(drag and drop, OData V4, XML composites\)
 -   Developer productivity tools and features in SAP Web IDE